 I'm not sure how it exactly happened, but somehow misguided people started to instill fear into essential oils users that these precious compounds are unsafe for internal use.
 I say “misguided” in the deepest respect, as I understand that we all have differing opinions, and I know that I'm going to get a lot of “love mail” for this post – hate mail sounds too ugly, doesn't it? 😉

-With that said, the more I learn about them, ingesting essential oils is not a common practice for me and my family.
-I still enjoy a drop of lemon in a 32 ounce glass liter of sparkling water with some liquid stevia as my special soda pop, but that's about it unless I'm battling some specific health condition.
+With that said, the more I learn about them, ingesting essential oils in therapeutic is not a common practice for me and my family.
+I still enjoy a drop of peppermint and cinnamon in my morning latte, or a drop of lemon in sparkling water with some liquid stevia as my special soda pop, but that's about it unless I'm battling some specific health condition.
 It has taken me a year of research & study and literally hundreds (if not thousands) of hours to get to this “revelation.”

 I regularly get questions from people asking me about ingesting essential oils and I now understand why there's so much confusion.
 One myth breeds more myths.
 Innocent uncertainty breeds more uncertainty.
 And the vicious cycle continues.